Source: Adapted from the Together Cookbook with Meghan Markle

 Many of the dwellers from this building seemed to have Middle-Eastern roots.
 The cookbook is from these women who lost their homes and more, and all proceeds go to the victims.
 The cookbook is quite lovely and very special in my opinion, as it features all the great dishes from their regions in Africa and the Middle-East.
 Dolma was the first recipe I searched for.
 It so happens, that it’s also Iraqui Dolma, the same area where my old colleague came from.
 The spices are the key to this dish, and it’s all documented in this delicious recipe.
 The recipe is time intensive, and it took me over 2 hours with out cooking time to assemble this dish, however, the labor was well worth the time, because the results are very authentic.

 For my recipe, I did what I always do with recipes, and I worked with what I had.
 Which means, no grape leaves this time, but I had a few heads of cabbage and zucchini.
 In my German class, I have a class mate from Syria.
-We talked quite extensively about this recipe and he told me his mom’s way, which is the Damascus way with small sized zucchini, and eggplant and the grape leaves.
+We talked quite extensively about this recipe.
+He explained to me that his mom’s way, which is the Damascus way, makes the dish with special small sized zucchini, eggplant and grape leaves.
 Again, with the many ways food brings people together, I could almost feel the love he exuded as he talked about his mother’s method of shelling out the zucchini and eggplants, which is apparently very difficult to do with out ruining the vegetable.
 I promise to use the right material next version with grape leaves, zucchini, onions, and maybe the small mini-eggplant if I can find them.

 - 4 medium onions peeled